CXianRen/AMST/readme.md

-This repository contains the official implementation of our paper: AMST: Alternating Multimodal Skip Training.
+This repository contains the official implementation of our paper: AMST: Alternating Multimodal Skip Training ([link to be done]()).

 The code has been refactored from the initial version, with efforts made to keep it as clean and readable as possible.
 We strive to maintain consistency with the version used in our paper.